1. Company philosophy

 The company follows the provisions of the Commercial Companies Law and Capital Market Authority Law & Regulations in respect of nomination of the members of the Board of Directors.

 The members of the management of the company are appointed with proper contracts clearly defining the terms of reference.
 The Chief Executive Officer, under the supervision, direction, and control of the Board, Manager the company.
-During the year Mr. Reji Joseoh, who was Chief Executive Officer of the Company resigned from services and Mr. Sanjay Kumar Tiwari, was appointed as Acting Chief Executive Officer W.E.F.
+Mr. Sanjay Kumar Tiwari, was appointed as Acting Chief Executive Officer W.E.F.
 7 TH January 2017

 7. Brief profile of top management personnel with executive powers